VladimirLisitsyn4/axis-player/README.md

 cd YOUR PHP DIRECTORY
 start php.exe -S localhost:8088 -t YOUR AXIS PLAYER DIRECTORY
 ```
-- launch launch.bat and go to localhost:8088 to access the player
+- Launch launch.bat and go to localhost:8088 to access the player

 Usage:
 - Input Camera URL (e.g. yourhost:port), Username, and Password into their respective fields and press 'Add' to add the camera.